-Patrick and Willie Pearse The 1916 Easter Rising
+Brothers Patrick and William Pearse and the 1916 Easter Rising in Dublin

 The bodies of the brothers were dumped in a mass grave in Arbour Hill Prison Yard and covered in Quick Lime.
 This is now the Arbour Hill Memorial Park were 14 of the men executed after the 1916 Easter Rising are buried and honoured.

 The Irish soldiers surrendered after a week.
 The British Government held court martials and found the Irish men guilty of treason.
 Many of the soldiers were sentenced to the Death penalty.
 Fourteen men were executed in Kilmainham Jail in Dublin including the leaders of the Easter Rising.
 Patrick Pearse was one of those leaders and was shot dead by firing squad.
 His brother Willie Pearse was executed because he was the brother of Patrick Pearse.

 At noon on Easter Monday, 24th April 1916, Patrick Pearse left Liberty Hall and marched up Sackville Street, now O’Connell Street.
 Patrick Pearse, James Connolly and Joseph Plunkett led the way.
 Marching with them were the Irish men and women of the Irish Citizen Army and the Irish Volunteers.
 They halted outside the General Post Office.
 Connolly gave the order to charge.
 Also with Patrick Pearse was his brother William Pearse who was four years younger than him.